Preferred Name: Barbara Natterson-Horowitz

 - Professor of Medicine, UCLA Division of Cardiology

-- Visiting Professor, Human Evolutionary Biology, Harvard University
+- Lecturer, Human Evolutionary Biology, Harvard University

 - Co-Director, Evolutionary Medicine Program at UCLA